glindaqu/Weather-app_Jetpack-compose/README.md

 Now, the api key ends and application may become unstable :(

+Also, now i see the ways to optimize this application, soo developing can be continued soon

 # General topics
 * Jetpack compose
 * MVVM (AndroidViewModel)